mdsumner/gdal-r-python/gdal-dev/rfc-byte-refs/rfc-mdim-chunk-references.md

 This RFC proposes a new GDAL algorithm that converts a *multidimensional array* into a *vector layer*: one feature per chunk, carrying the raw storage reference for that chunk (containing file/object, byte offset, byte size, codec description, chunk index).
-The canonical output is a Parquet table, but because the sink is an ordinary `OGRLayer`, any OGR-writable format works.
+The output is `OGRLayer`.

+The proposal is staged: Stage 1 is a minimal extractor - create a vector table with dimension indices, chunk presence/absence, filename/path, chunk offset, chunk size, optional inline data, and chunk encoding.

-The proposal is deliberately staged.
-Stage 1 is a minimal, self-contained extractor that is useful on its own.
-Each subsequent stage adds exactly one capability and remains shippable if later stages are never built.
-The end of the roadmap is a read-side "metadriver" in which a reference table plus array metadata is consumable as a virtual multidimensional store — a kerchunk / VirtualiZarr equivalent expressed in GDAL's own primitives.
+Subsequent stages are included here for context, there is potential for a read-side "metadriver" in which a reference table plus array metadata (compatible with VRT output of `gdal mdim mosaic`) is consumable as a virtual multidimensional store — i.e. a kerchunk / VirtualiZarr equivalent.

 ## 2. Motivation

 `GDALMDArray::GetRawBlockInfo()` (added in 3.12, implemented for HDF5, netCDF,
-ZARR and VRT) exposes, per chunk, the information needed to locate that chunk's *encoded* bytes without decoding them: the containing file or object, the byte offset and length, any inline payload, and a driver-dependent codec description.
+ZARR and VRT) exposes the location of an indexed chunk's *encoded* bytes: the containing file or object, the byte offset and length, any inline payload, and a driver-dependent codec description.

 That primitive answers a per-chunk question.
 What users repeatedly need is the